“I am thinking of doing the Everest Base Camp trek.”

 There was no sound other than the wind, and not a single being for miles around.
 It was just me surrounded by vast expanse of grey white peaks.
 Occasionally a cloud would clear disclosing a beauty – a heart shaped green lake immediately next to a smaller dark blue one.
 I sat there soaking the silence and view.
 Just as I meant to get up, there was one more lake further up on the other side.
 It was as if the clouds were revealing one beauty at a time.

 Back at the guest house, I decided to splurge and have a shower.
 Yes, a shower is a luxury on this path.
 Drying my hair by the heater (long hair is a bane for trekking), I continued reading the book.
 A group of them played cards on another table.
-Few of them just talked, some were drinking despite the suggestion not to, some reading etc.
+Few of them just talked, some were drinking despite the suggestion not to, some reading etc. It was pretty cool winding down with people, all on the same adventure.

 Day 7: Trek to Lobouche (4940 m)